Kaviya-3016/Micro-IT-Internship-project2-/README.md

 Tic-Tac-Toe is a fun and strategic game where two players (X and O) take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

-✅ Internship Project Title: Project 17 - Tic-Tac-Toe Game
+✅ Internship Project Title: Tic-Tac-Toe Game
 🎓 Internship: Micro IT India Internship 2025

 ## 🎯 Features